mattiamanzati/long-running-process/slides.md

 ```

 <!--
-Imagine a longer flow with up to 25 transactions, and arriving at the 20th and decide that for some business rule you cannot continue.

-Remember our food burnt example?

-In an ACID transaction you can simply rollback and that's it as they never happened.
-Whathever you did before did'nt commits.

 In a saga the catch is that instead you need to explicitly write a "compensating transaction" that basically undoes what its corresponding transaction did.